 - Paositra Malagasy - postal offices

-- Tana Water Front
+- Tana Water Front - enclosed commercial and residential

 - FTM - Foiben-Taosarintanin'i Madagasikara (Geographical and Hydrographic Institute of Madagascar)